LDeYoung17/housing-data-study/README.md

 https://sites.google.com/view/leahdeyoungparalegal/home

-The first link is my portfolio where all my projects, including this one, can be found, as well as more information about my experience as a Data Scientist and Software Engineer.
+The first link is my portfolio where all my data projects, including this one, can be found, as well as more information about my experience as a Data Scientist and Software Engineer.
 The second link is to my paralegal and legal studies portfolio, where you can see all of my legal writing projects.